mjstraughan/CubingHistory/docs/CubingContributors/MethodDevelopers.md

 - Non-matching corner recognition (NMCLL 1)
 - 1x2x3 block as a first step in a solving method
 - The first known proposal of the CEOR method
+- EOLine > F2L (ZZ like method in collaboration with Adam Géhin around 2002)

 ## Rubik, Ernő